google/WebFundamentals/src/content/en/progressive-web-apps.markdown

       a browser tab, no install required.
 As the user progressively builds a relationship with the App over time, it becomes more and more powerful.
-      It loads quickly, even on flaky networks, sends relevant push notifications, has an icon on the homescreen and loads as top-level, full screen experience.
+      It loads quickly, even on flaky networks, sends relevant push notifications, has an icon on the home screen and loads as top-level, full screen experience.
     </p>